andrasq/node-qibl/README.md

 Create a new empty temporary file for exclusive use and return its filename.
-The file is guaranteed not to have existed before the call, and will be automatically removed when the process exits (by normal exit, SIGTERM or SIGHUP).
+The file is guaranteed not to have existed before the call, and will be automatically removed when the process exits (by normal exit, or unhandled SIGTERM, SIGHUP, SIGINT or SIGQUIT).
 The filename is constructed by concatenating the directory name, core filename, a six-character random suffix, and filename extension.
 If the file cannot be created an error is thrown.

 Note that this call behaves like a cross between `tempfile(1)` and its namesake `tmpfile(3)`.